Asset Publisher

 Failure to report and manage a conflict of interest is a breach of discipline and may also amount to misconduct.

-3. Responsibility for Implementation and Compliance
+3. Responsibility for implementation and compliance

 The Director, Standards and Integrity Directorate is responsible for compliance monitoring.